Seeking Consensus on Subspaces in Federated Principal Component Analysis: Algorithm Development

 \section{Algorithm Development}

-In this section, we develop a distributed algorithm for solving the projection-splitting model \cref{eq:opt-ps} based on the ADMM framework.
-Out of all the constraints, we only bring the subspace constraints in \cref{eq:opt-ps} into the augmented Lagrangian function:
+In this section, we develop a federated algorithm to solve the projection splitting model \eqref{eq:opt-ps} based on an ADMM-like framework.
+Out of all the constraints, we only bring the subspace constraints in \eqref{eq:opt-ps} into the augmented Lagrangian function:

 where for $\iid$,